flaneurette/Windows-Migrate/README.md

 Do NOT save a copy (for security reasons.) unless you password encrypt it!

+☕️ And if you spilled your coffee while running the scripts... maybe buy yourself a new one! ;-)

 ## Why `.bat` Files?

 You might wonder: *“Why did you use batch files instead of an executable?”*